ymiroshnyk/neutrinoparticles.js/README.md

 ## Instant effect position change (jump)

 When you moving your effect by changing it's position, the library thinks that effect is moved to new position linearly.
-In this case effects which generate particles dependenly on went distance will form trail of particles to the new position.
+In this case effects which generate particles dependenly on passed distance will form trail of particles to the new position.

 If you want to jump to the new position and avoid such trails, you need to reset effect's position.
 ```javascript